Sports and Recreation in Litchfield

 Sports and recreation are universal experiences.
 Whether we make it to the big leagues or never leave our backyards, these activities play important roles in our lives.
 They promote health and wellness as well as leisure and relaxation.
 They teach us about competition, but also about working together.
 They help build teams and form lasting relationships.
 Above all else, they encourage us to move, to think, and to interact.

-On April 16, 2016 the Litchfield Historical Society will open to the public its latest exhibition, America’s Pastimes: Sports and Recreation in Litchfield.
+On April 22, 2017 the Litchfield Historical Society will open the second year of America’s Pastimes: Sports and Recreation in Litchfield.
 The exhibit highlights the role of sports and recreation in town from its founding to today, showcasing the stories and experiences of Litchfield residents, players, coaches, fans, and enthusiasts.
 To communicate the active nature of this history, the exhibit groups together sports, games, and leisure activities of both past and present based on the actions they entail, from swinging a tennis racket to playing a game of chess.
 The exhibit incorporates several hands-on interactives for visitors to enjoy.

 Envisioned from the beginning as an exhibit to highlight the stories of the Litchfield community, America’s Pastimes includes numerous photographs, objects, and memories submitted by residents of Bantam, East Litchfield, Litchfield, Milton, and Northfield.